staubibr/arslab-web/app-gis/readme.md

 Modern open-source GIS libraries, such as OpenLayers, provide developers with the necessary tools to load and display data into dynamic map-based web applications.
 OpenLayers is entirely free, easy to customize, and supports vector data rendering.
 D3JS, a lightweight data visualization library, also has some limited mapping capability that could be incorporated into a map-based web application.
 These web mapping libraries were used to develop the GIS Simulation Explorer application to support current studies of COVID-19 (as well as future pandemics) through remote collaboration.
 In the application's current state, simulation results are mapped to vector files, and then displayed for observation.

-In the case of the GIS Simulation Explorer, the web mapping libraries used enable

 OpenStreetMap...

 Load files and they get read through openlayers